andycroll/andycroll.com/_posts/2019/2019-09-22-a-rails-active-model-validator-for-stripe-ids.md

 ## Why not?

-You could use a specific regex for each model’s validation, but you’d lose the extra expressiveness from naming and extracting the validator.
+You could use a specific regex for each model’s validation, but you’d lose the extra expressiveness in the model from naming and extracting the validator.

+“This field must be a stripe id with the prefix ‘in’” is clearer to read and understand than “This field must match a confusing regular expression”.